Royal baby: Duchess of Cambridge's due date announced

 "The Duke and Duchess of Cambridge are delighted to confirm they are expecting a baby in April 2018," Kensington Palace's official Twitter feed posted on Tuesday.

-Kate's pregnancy was announced by the Palace last month.
+Kate's pregnancy was announced by the palace last month.

 At the time, she was said to be suffering from hyperemesis gravidarum, severe levels of nausea and vomiting, a more serious health risk than the morning sickness many women suffer during early pregnancy.